Zibetti/Plothtests/README.md

 ```
 Then you can perform a hyphotesis test using a summary statistic.

-To test one populational variance
+To test one populational variance (Chi-squared test)

 ```markdown
 plot_chi_test(alpha = 0.05,alternative = "two.sided",